What is VT FEED?

+Our vision is to engage every student and community in a local food and farm culture that nurtures child health, cultivates viable farms, and builds vibrant communities.
 We do this by helping to grow robust farm to school programs, acting as a catalyst for rebuilding healthy food systems, and cultivating links between classrooms, cafeterias, communities, and local farms.

 Founded in 2000, VT FEED is a project that grew out of the partnership between three Vermont nonprofit organizations with a long history in sustainable agriculture: Northeast Organic Farming Association of Vermont (NOFA-VT), Shelburne Farms, and FoodWorks at Two Rivers Center.
 FEED is currently managed by NOFA-VT and Shelburne Farms.

 - IN FOOD EQUITY AND ACCESS.
 The current food system reinforces injustice and inequity.
 In a sustainable food system, everyone will have access to nutritious, healthy, affordable foods and opportunities to produce it.

 - A HEALTHY DIET IMPACTS STUDENT SUCCESS.
 Students who are well-fed with nutritious foods are able to be more engaged and successful in their learning.

 - PLACE-BASED FOOD, FARM, & NUTRITION EDUCATION IMPACTS THE HEALTH OF STUDENTS AND SCHOOL CULTURE.
 Farm to School gives students the knowledge , skills and values to make healthy choices for themselves and their communities.